 - Bring your Helmet to any UIC Recreation Center, and they will give you 30 minutes to clean up in the locker room.

-- If you find yourself with low tire pressure, stop by one of the following locations to borrow a Bike Pump, Repair Kit, or Use a Fix-It Station.
+- If you find yourself with low tire pressure, stop by one of the Fix-It stations to borrow a bike pump or repair kit.

-Walk east back to the middle of campus and you will see a large green space just east of University Hall.
-There is a geothermal system below that field which hosts a vertical labyrinth of pipes in 64 wells that heat and cool the air using GEOTHERMAL RENEWABLE ENERGY, in Grant, Lincoln, and Douglas Halls.
+A large green space just east of University Hall houses an underground vertical labyrinth of pipes.
+This is the geothermal system that consists of 64 wells that heat and cool the air using GEOTHERMAL RENEWABLE ENERGY, in Grant, Lincoln, and Douglas Halls.
 As tall as University Hall is, that’s how deep the structure sits underground – nearly 350 feet!

 This building uses a closed-loop system with sensors, heat pumps and air exchangers, taking advantage of the relatively constant earth temperatures in the well field to maintain a comfortable indoor air environment year-round.
 In the winter, the closed loop pipes bring up the ‘heat of the earth’.
 An electric compressor collects the warmth, and the building’s Heating, Ventilation, and Air Conditioning (HVAC) system distributes the warm air.
 In the summer, the process goes in reverse.
 The pipes draw away the indoor heat and carry it back underground.

-Walking just south of the geothermal well field and you’ll see three beautifully renovated classroom buildings that stand out from the rest of the campus – two of which earned LEED-Gold certification.
+Three beautifully renovated classroom buildings are Grant, Lincoln, and Douglas Halls (GoLD) – the latter two of which earned LEED Gold certification.
 LEED (Leadership in Energy & Environmental Design) is the US Green Building Council’s rating system for design, construction and maintenance of high performance, energy efficient, and green interiors, buildings, and communities.
-In 2010 Lincoln Hall became UIC’s first LEED-certified building, earning Gold certification and one year later Douglas Hall earned LEED Gold certification as well!
-Since then, UIC has pledged to follow LEED standards in small projects where possible and to pursue a minimum LEED Silver certification for all large capital projects.
+In 2010 Lincoln Hall became UIC’s first LEED certified building, earning Gold certification and one year later Douglas Hall earned LEED Gold certification as well!
+Since then, UIC has pledged to follow LEED standards in small projects where possible and to pursue a minimum LEED Gold certification for all large capital projects.

 LEED buildings include the full range of sustainability features found in many buildings around campus: efficient building systems that include LED or fluorescent lighting, large windows to maximize natural light; energy from renewable resources (like solar panels); water-efficient systems and landscaping, use of recycled or sustainably harvested materials for flooring and workspaces; and low-VOC (volatile organic compound) paints and glues, improving indoor environmental quality.